lapat/trust/readme.md

 This chrome extension allows users to access the core network and easily see which content has been flagged as incorrect by experts while browsing online.

+To install the extension, open `chrome://extensions/` in a chrome and then select 'load unpacked extension' to load the extension into your browser.
+This version just uses the 'sample data' set shown in background.js.
+Future versions will pull the data set down from the server to verify them.

 # Feature List
 ## Popup
 Most of the popup functionality will be essentially buttons which open a new tab of the website for the user